abernauer/alphaDangBot/README.md

 A Prototype or proof-of-concept discord bot for Dan Gheesling's discord server.

-## Setting up a virtual environment and the api token to connec or to run the bot on the server
+## Setting up a virtual environment and the api token to connect to or to run the bot on the server

 * prerequisites have python and pip installed
 * install discord.py